a01752785/incidentes-atizapan/Backend/AuthService/README.md

 # Authentication Service
-This microservice is in charge of verifying and assigning tokens, in order to ensure that the requests received by all the APIs are secure.
+The microservice is in charge of verifying and assigning tokens, in order to ensure that the requests received by all the APIs are secure.

 ## API Usage
 Tha service will listen on the selected port with th URL _http://auth-service.HOST/_